 |Contact the pipeline company directly in the Northwest Territories.|

 Here are some safety steps to incorporate into your project planning.
-It doesn't matter whether you are a landowner, a contractor or a municipal planner - working safely around pipelines is in everyone's best interest.
+Whether you are a landowner, a contractor or a municipal planner - working safely around pipelines is in everyone’s best interest.

 SAFETY CHECKLIST when planning activities near a pipeline: